 The initial fee, royalty payments, and sometimes operating capital, are universal and apply to all franchise concepts.
 However, some franchise opportunities require additional costs above and beyond these universal considerations.
 Depending on the concept, examples of these costs may include buying a storefront or leasing a location, security deposits, special equipment, minimum inventories, and even co-op marketing program fees.

 But if you do your research, you’ll never be caught off-guard.
 These additional costs are shared with franchisee candidates in the brand’s Franchise Disclosure Document (FDD).
 Franchisors are required to disclose all expenditures under the FTC’s Franchise Rule.
 This rule mandates that prospective buyers get access to the full financial cost disclosures in order to make a sound and rational decision on moving forward with a purchase.

 One More (Important) Cost

 While it’s not required, you’d be hard pressed to find any franchise broker or consultant who won’t insist that you have your purchasing plan reviewed by both a legal and an accounting professional.
 Though you’ll pay for these reviews, they’re an important aspect of due diligence that could protect you from entering into a bad deal.

 If you’re all in for 2021 and want to begin an entrepreneurial journey, FranNet of Dallas-Fort Worth is standing by to assist you.
 We want to know if business ownership through franchising is something you’d like to hear more about.
-To begin your franchise readiness assessment, please reach out and schedule a no-cost, no obligation meeting with us.
+To begin your Entrepreneur Readiness Profile, please reach out and schedule a no-cost, no obligation meeting with us.
 Together we’ll find and match you with a franchise that meets your standard of business ownership and lifestyle goals.